giacomells/Technical-Student-2024-2025/README.md

 For a practical entry point, start from:

-- `Non-Resonant Extraction/RecordingInteraction2.0.ipynb`
+- `Animations` folder to get along with XSuite and accelerator physics.
+Save the sequence and then run the phase space animation.
-- `Resonant Extraction example/SPSExtractionWithCrystalSeptum.ipynb`
+- `Resonant Extraction example` to get more deep knowledge and example about resonant extraction from the SPS.

 ## Documentation